 In a world of ever-increasing electronics, our lives are continuously impacted by devices that incorporate some sort of heat-generating circuitry.
 When it comes to electronics that dissipate power in the form of heat during normal operation, it is often necessary to manage this heat, to ensure the components don’t exceed their maximum allowable temperatures.

-In this article, we’ll walk you through the basics of heat sinks and heat sink design, including the calculations involved in defining the proper heat sink for your application.
-In our example of proper heat sink design, we’ll use the common L298 (multiwatt15) full bridge driver, as this chip can get very hot when operating at the upper limit of its range.
+The purpose of this article is to walk through the basics of heat sinks and heat sink design, including the calculations involved in defining the proper heat sink for any application.
+In the following example of proper heat sink design, the common L298 (multiwatt15) full-bridge driver chip will be utilized, as it produces a significant amount of heat when operating at the upper limit of its range.

-A heat sink is a mechanical component that is attached to an electrical component for the sake of transferring heat from the electrical component into the surrounding environment.
+A passive heat sink is a mechanical component that is attached to an electrical component for the sake of transferring heat from the electrical component into the surrounding environment.
 This environment is most commonly air, but it can also be other fluids, such as water or coolant.
-Heat sinks are typically made of aluminum or copper and have fins or pins that work to increase the surface area of the component, to expedite the heat transfer to the surrounding fluid.
-The image below demonstrates both a fin (right) and a pin (left) type of heat sink.
+The thermal conductivity of air is low, so electrical components need this extra cooling assistance, through these mechanical heat sink designs.
+Heat sinks are typically made of CNC machined aluminum or copper and have heat sink fins or pins that work to increase the surface area of the component, to facilitate the heat transfer to the surrounding fluid.
+The image below demonstrates two mechanical heat sink types: a pin (left) and a fin (right) type of heat sink.

 The ambient temperature is room temperature for open electronics that are indoors but may be higher for projects that are enclosed with other heat-generating devices.
 It will be even higher than that if a heat-generating device is located outside, in the hot summer sun.